potassco/clorm/docs/clorm/background.rst

 languages.
 It has very good support for Python with an extensive API for interacting with the solver.

-In fact Clingo supports Python in two ways:
+Clingo supports Python in two ways:

 * running Clingo from within a Python application.
 * calling Python functions from within an ASP program,